 Eliminate all your concerns with the Best Cloud Backup service - CBackupGet Started

 “I used Google Backup and Sync on my desktop to sync my files across my local computer and Google Drive.
-Recently, I bought a new computer and installed Backup and Sync on my new computer.
+Recently, I bought a new computer and installed Google Drive on my new computer.
 Now, I wonder if I can use ‘Google Backup and Sync’ to sync my old computer to the cloud, and then sync all files that synced to Google Drive to the new computer?
-If it is possible, how to use Google Drive to sync files between computers?
-Thanks for your reply in advance!?
+If it is possible, how to use Google Backup and Sync to sync files between computers?
+Thanks for your reply in advance!?"

 As one of the most popular cloud storage, Google Drive has gained massive users.
-It provides users with 15 GB of free cloud storage and allows them to backup or sync files to cloud via Google desktop app – Backup and Sync.
-Therefore, many users synced their files from local computer to Google Drive with Backup and Sync and access these files on Google Drive anywhere, at any time.
+It provides users with 15 GB of free cloud storage and allows them to backup or sync files to cloud via the Google desktop app – Backup and Sync, which has been upgraded to Drive for desktop now.
+Therefore, many users synced their files from local computer to Google Drive with Backup and Sync/Drive for desktop and access these files on Google Drive anywhere, at any time.